cdsittampalam/documentation/docs/Deposit & Withdraw.md

 #### Authorise the Withdrawal

-Once authorised, you can view its details including the fees that are charged on the transaction.
+Before authorising, you can view its details including the fees that are charged on the transaction.

 1. Tap on the notification that you received on your phone.
 The Withdraw screen shows with details of the transaction including fees.